Liver Cancer Surgery: Liver Cancer Surgeon in NYC

 Different opinions exist about what is better for HCC—liver resection or liver transplantation—and it is a subject of ongoing debate.
 Many factors such as the status of the underlying liver disease play a role in the decision-making process.
 In the surgical liver transplant world, the “gold standard” for eligibility for liver transplantation is the “Milan criteria.”
 Using the Milan criteria, a patient is selected for transplantation when he or she has one tumor of 5 cm diameter or less, or 2 to 3 tumors of 3 cm diameter or less.

 In the NYC liver cancer surgeon’s opinion, for HCC in a patient with good performance status, no ascites, and a good MELD score, liver resection is the treatment of choice.
 MELD stands for “Model for End-Stage Liver Disease,” and is a scoring system for assessing the severity of chronic liver disease.

 What if liver resection is not possible?
-In this case minimally invasive laparoscopic radio-frequency ablation and arterial embolization or chemoembolization are great choices.
-Radio-frequency ablation destroys the tumor cells, and embolization cuts off the arterial blood supply to the tumor.
+In this case, minimally invasive Microwave Ablation (MWA) and arterial embolization or chemoembolization are great choices.
+Microwave Ablation (MWA) destroys the tumor cells, and embolization cuts off the arterial blood supply to the tumor.
 I strongly believe that a combination of these two modalities offers great outcomes.

-For more information regarding Liver Cancer Surgery: Hepatocellular Carcinoma (HCC) / Primary Liver Cancer or for a complimentary consultation with the liver cancer surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his NYC office (212) 434-6216 or emailing the surgeon directly using the eFom on the right.
+For more information regarding Liver Cancer Surgery: Hepatocellular Carcinoma (HCC) / Primary Liver Cancer or for a consultation with the liver cancer surgeon, please feel free to contact the NYC Liver, Pancreatic & Bile Duct Oncological Surgeon, Dmitri Alden, MD, FACS, today by phoning his NYC office (212) 434-6216 or contacting us online.